In this article:

 - Assign an Individual Page or Post Header

-Crio Pro, BoldGrid’s newest WordPress theme includes the ability to create custom Page Headers.
-With custom Page Headers, you are no longer limited to a single header across your entire site.
+Crio Pro, BoldGrid’s newest WordPress theme includes the ability to create Custom Page Templates for headers, sticky headers, and footers.
+With Custom Page Templates, you are no longer limited to a single header or footer across your entire site.

-Using the drag and drop functionality of the Post and Page Builder, Crio Pro allows you to create your page header exactly how you want it.
+Using the drag and drop functionality of the Post and Page Builder, Crio Pro allows you to create your page header or footer exactly how you want it.
 Create your own layouts.
 Choose from a wide variety of background images and gradients, as well as transparency options.
-You can even customize the responsiveness of your Page Headers by choosing which elements display on which device sizes.
+You can even customize the responsiveness of your custom templates by choosing which elements display on which device sizes.

-Custom Page Headers require Crio 2.5.0 +, Crio Pro 1.1.0+ and Post and Page Builder 1.14.0+, if you cannot see this feature please update to these versions.
+Custom Page Headers & Footers require Crio 2.11.0 +, Crio Pro 1.15.0+ and Post and Page Builder 1.15.0+, if you cannot see this feature please update to these versions.

-Creating a Header Layout with the Post and Page Builder is the same as creating a Block – you can drag and drop content in sections, rows, and columns.
+Creating a Custom Template for a header, sticky header, or footer with the Post and Page Builder is the same as creating a Block – you can drag and drop content in sections, rows, and columns.
 If you’d like to first learn more about working in the Post and Page Builder, please read our support article.
 If you’d prefer to watch a video series covering this feature, you can do so on BoldGrid’s YouTube channel.

-There are several Block Components specific to Page Headers you can add to your layout, which we will discuss below.
+There are several Block Components specific to Custom Templates you can add to your layout, which we will discuss below.
 You can also add any other standard Post and Page Builder Block Component, like an icon or button, if desired.

 After adding a component, a panel opens with design options.
 To open the design panel again, click the component you want to change and then click the pencil icon that appears.